IanBellomy/Pair/readme.md

 \`\`\`\`coffeescript
 disableDragAndDrop()
 \`\`\`\`
-Once called, the `floatLayer` will not be draggable, and any drag event listeners will be not be called.
+Once called, the `dragLayer` will not be draggable, and any drag event listeners will be not be called.

 ---